-There are few key characteristics that tent needs to have: be waterproof, strong, light, spacious and quick to pitch.
+There are a few key characteristics that a tent needs to have: be waterproof, strong, light, spacious, and quick to pitch.
 Of course, it all depends on what you need to use your tent for.
-The size will be different when you want to sleep in the tent alone or with a group of friends.
+The size will be different when you want to sleep in a tent alone or with a group of friends.
 If you plan to take it hiking, you would want it to be as light as possible.
 If you are just going to keep it in the car and pitch on the camping spot, you can focus more on the comfort and space inside.
-In both cases, it needs to be waterproof and strong enough to hold in place in case of the wind or rain.
+In both cases, it needs to be waterproof and strong enough to hold in place in case of wind or rain.

-Examples of the tents to look for
+Examples of the best tents for wild camping to look for:

 Do you like warm tea in the evening or fresh coffee in the morning?
 I am a total coffee addict, so for me, a camping stove or a fire is a must in order to have my coffee ready (I can get grumpy otherwise ;)).
 You can also use it to cook your food and even make traditional Scottish breakfast.
-When you wild camp, you will be out in the nature, far away from the civilization, so if you want a warm meal you need to have a way of preparing it yourself.
+When you wild camp, you will be out in nature, far away from civilization, so if you want a warm meal you need to have a way of preparing it yourself.

 Good idea is to buy the camping cooking set, with pans, stove and lightweight utensils, since it includes everything you need.

 Another alternative is to make a camping fire.
 It gives you light and warmth and it’s great to sit around with your friends in the evening.
 And yes, you can also brew coffee on it (see picture below – that was a challenge though! ;)) and cook food.
-Unfortunately, starting the fire is not always as easy as it seems (especially in Scotland, when the wood is most of the times wet).
+Unfortunately, starting the fire is not always as easy as it seems (especially in Scotland, when the wood is most of the time wet).
 As a little help, you can use the solid fuel tablets, that will burn by themselves, and can also be used as an emergency heat source, or those eco-friendly fire starters.

-Other useful camping items
+Other useful camping gear items

 - insect repellent – very useful in the summer season